Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Be Careful What you Ask for

 * Professionals is a marker of responsibility and accountability.
 * You can't take pride and honor in something that you can't be held accountable for

 ### Taking Responsibility

-* Take responsibility for your customers service and your employeers repuation.
+* Take responsibility for your customers service and your employers reputation.
-* Sometimes doing the responsible thing will let others down, but it will be benfitical for others in the long run
+* Sometimes doing the responsible thing will let others down, but it will be beneficial for others in the long run

 ### First, Do No Harm